Key Essentials for Optimizing Patient Care 2017

 Rowan University School of Osteopathic Medicine is dedicated to refining and enhancing physicians’ knowledge to manage the changing needs of the healthcare system.
 This education-based lecture series is structured to augment physician expertise with current clinical guideline recommendations and materials, as well as up-to-date advances in medical treatments on specific topics.

-In response to evaluations from previous activity participants, focused education blocks were developed to cover the following topics: Cardiology, Osteopathic Manipulative Medicine (OMM)/Pain, Infectious Disease, Psychiatry and Pediatrics/OB GYN.
+In response to evaluations from previous activity participants, focused education blocks were developed to cover the following topics: Cardiology, OB GYN / Pediatrics, Family Medicine/Psychiatry and Pain Management/OMM.
 Lecturing faculty were chosen based on their clinical research, thorough experience, and clinical distinction in their respective fields.
 This series will assemble a prominent group of physicians to discover convenient, current recommendations and protocols and advances in treatments in each of the chosen focus areas.

 General Learning Objectives